teralove/emote-players/README.md

 * !emote bob dance   - The player named "Bob" will start dancing
 * !emote bob 21      - The player named "Bob" will start dancing
 * !emote dance       - The selected player will start dancing
+* !emote 38          - The selected player will sit down
+* !emoteall dance    - Everyone will start dancing
 * !emoteall kitchen  - Every Elin will start kitchen dancing
-* !emoteall 51    	 - Every Elin will settle

 Arguments can be either text (ie "Bob" and "dance") or be IDs ("21" for dance id).
-Character IDs can also be used.

 Commands are not case-sensitive. [slash](https://github.com/baldera-mods/slash) is supported but not required